ViPLab-public/Efficient-Cloud-Removal/README.md

 ```

 > **Why `.pyd`?**
-> Per project policy requirements, core implementation details are distributed as compiled Python extensions (`.pyd`) rather than plain source code.
-This repository is intended for **reproducible inference and evaluation**, not for code-level modification of the internal model.
+> Per project policy requirements, core implementation details are distributed as compiled Python extensions (`.pyd`) rather than plain source code in this stage.
 > The source code will be uploaded gradually in the future. (coming soon ...)

 ## Parameters